Nirpesh551/devops--project/README.md

-# DevOps Traineeship Project - Nirpesh
+# DevOps Project - Nirpesh

 This project demonstrates a Node.js application with MongoDB, Dockerized and orchestrated using Docker Compose.
 It includes an Nginx reverse proxy, a MongoDB backup script, CI/CD with Bitbucket Pipelines, and monitoring with Prometheus and Grafana.